lukeskywalkerhq/Presonus-MQTT-Bridge/README.md

-This is a docker container that translate Presonus StudioLive Commands to MQTT and vice versa.
+This is a Program / docker container that translate Presonus StudioLive Commands to MQTT and vice versa.
-Currently Tested with StudioLive Series III 64s
+This is Specifically made to work with HomeAssistant.
+It will automatically create the configuration json and import it into HomeAssistant via MQTT.
+Currently Tested with StudioLive Series III 64s, but should work with all models

 Still a work in progress